Occupational Health And Safety In Schools

 Start with a Safety Committee

 Form a team of staff, students, and parents to oversee safety initiatives.
-Practically speaking, this group can review incident reports, suggest improvements, and advocate for changes.
-To give you an idea, after a series of slips in the cafeteria, the committee might push for better flooring or more frequent mopping.
+This group can review incident reports, suggest improvements, and advocate for changes.
+As an example, after a series of slips in the cafeteria, the committee might push for better flooring or more frequent mopping.

 Use Technology Wisely

 Smart sensors can detect gas leaks or monitor air quality in real time.
-That's why wearable devices for staff can track ergonomic strain during repetitive tasks.
+Wearable devices for staff can track ergonomic strain during repetitive tasks.
 Even something as simple as a digital incident reporting app encourages transparency and quick responses.

 Prioritize Mental Health Resources